kubernetes/kubernetes/examples/k8petstore/README.md

 redis and go.
 Then you can use the `Vagrantfile` in this top level directory to launch a minimal version of the app in pure docker containers.

-If that is all working, you can finally run `k8petstore.sh` in any kubernetes cluster, and run the app at scale.
+If that is all working, you can finally run `k8petstore.sh` in any lmktfy cluster, and run the app at scale.

 ## Set up the data generator (optional)